bparanj/crystal/electronics/experiments/breadboard/breadboard.md

 ### **Basics of a Breadboard**

 A breadboard is a prototyping tool for assembling circuits without soldering.
 Its structure is designed to simplify component connections by providing pre-connected rows and columns for organizing a circuit.
-Below, we explore the essential parts of a breadboard and how they are interconnected.
+Let's see the essential parts of a breadboard and how they are interconnected.

 ### **Power Rails**